 Looking back over the past two decades to the aftermath of the dot-com bubble and the subprime mortgage crisis, we are reminded that good times do not last forever.
 In each of these circumstances, we learned that the best way to protect yourself during a recession is to plan and prepare for a potential downturn while the economy is still booming.
 Following are four critical strategies you should consider now, if you haven’t already, to help you protect your personal finances during a recession.

 As times change, so too do your needs and goals.
-No matter your age or where you are in life, it is important that you regularly review your investment portfolio against your long-term goals and your current risk tolerance and time horizon.
-It may make sense for you to adjust your asset allocations to better manage your exposure to ongoing market fluctuations rather than being forced to sell equities at depressed values during an extended bear market.
-Moreover, you should consider this time of falling stock prices as a buying opportunity with the potential for significant upside.
+No matter your age or where you are in life, it is important to regularly review your investment portfolio against your long-term goals, current risk tolerance and time horizon.
+It may make sense to adjust your asset allocations to better manage your exposure to ongoing market fluctuations rather than being forced to sell equities at depressed values during an extended bear market.
+Remember, falling stock prices can be an excellent buying opportunity with the potential for a significant upside.

 During times of uncertainty, it is especially difficult to accurately project the impact on your long-term financial picture.
-In the current environment, it makes sense to review your current sources of income and compare them to your monthly bills and spending costs to determine if there are there are opportunities to cut back on unnecessary expenses.
-Similarly, now is a good time to review your estate plan, especially if you are nearing retirement age and expect to rely on your retirement savings to fund your golden years.
-Several estate-planning tactics that take advantage of today’s depressed asset values and historically low interest rates can help you survive and possibly thrive through an economic slowdown or extended recessionary period.
-The secret is to work with experienced financial advisors who understand your unique needs and can customize a strategy to help you achieve those goals.
+It makes sense in this environment to review your current sources of income and compare them to your monthly bills and spending costs to determine if there are opportunities to cut back on unnecessary expenses.
+It is also important to regularly review your estate plan to ensure it continues to meet your needs and goals and address any potential changes in your family and your financial circumstances.

 About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
 She can be reached at (800) 737-8804 or via email at firstname.lastname@example.org.